MarkPopovich/cifar-10/README.md

  - Follow along with example provided in keras git repo
  - Achieve baseline performance
  - Ensure proper formating for array's (update __init__.py with changes and removed from notebook).
+02. Feed Forward Neural Networks
+ - Step backwards to the basics of multi-layer perceptions
+ - Build a few fully connected models using only Dense and Activation layers
+ - Test performance
+03. Recreate Historically viable CNN's

 __init__.py imports required libraries and sets up the data in numpy arrays for training in CNN's.

 ### Questions / To Do
 1. Not sure whether my implementation of the color histograms was the correct idea.
 2. Understand backpropagation to discover why the model is getting worse as it trains.
 3. Eventually, do feature selection to make the model even better.

+At this point, I'll have more to go on after the next two days of lectures.

+Get weird and try a whole bunch of different architectures.
+Try transfer learning from lecture resources.
+My turn to just start experimenting with the deep learning networks.

 #### References:
 Deshpande, Adit.
 “The 9 Deep Learning Papers You Need To Know About (Understanding CNNs Part 3).”
 CS Undergrad at UCLA ('19), 24 Aug.
 2016, https://adeshpande3.github.io/adeshpande3.github.io/The-9-Deep-Learning-Papers-You-Need-To-Know-About.html.